If you are travelling off grid for any period of time, then you might want to consider a dual battery setup for your vehicle.

 Overall, the main thing a dual battery system is trying to achieve is a way to charge your secondary battery, while eliminating the chance that your primary battery could be drained.

-A battery isolator is a simple unit that makes sure the charge goes in the directions we want it to, without any unintended side effects or risk to our primary battery.
+A battery isolator is a simple unit that makes sure the charge goes in the direction we want it to, without any unintended side effects or risk to our primary battery.

 In general, these units take electrical current from your vehicle alternator (which charges your primary battery) and feed that current to your primary battery (as your alternator usually would).